Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 When $S_K=K$ and when the faces of~$K$ do not lie on~$\partial \Omega$, this corresponds to the setting of the original MsFEM-CR defined in~\cite{le_bris_msfem_2013}.
 The latter work also provides an alternative characterization of the multiscale Crouzeix-Raviart space.

-When a face~$e$ of $K$ lies on~$\Omega$, the basis functions that we will obtain do not satisfy~$\phiEps{e}=0$ on~$e$, but only satisfy a weak boundary condition in the average sense on~$e$.
+When a face~$e$ of $K$ lies on~$\partial\Omega$, the basis functions that we will define below do not satisfy~$\phiEps{e}=0$ on~$e$, but only satisfy a weak boundary condition in the average sense on~$e$ (and so does the corresponding MsFEM approximation to~\eqref{eq:gen-pb} defined below).
 This does not correspond to the original definition of the MsFEM-CR in~\cite{le_bris_msfem_2013, le_bris_msfem_2014}.
 The MsFEM-CR with local boundary conditions as defined here was studied in~\cite{degond_crouzeix-raviart_2015, muljadi_nonconforming_2015, jankowiak_non-conforming_2018}. \end{example}

+\begin{remark} In both Examples~\ref{ex:msfem-lin-dofe} and~\ref{ex:msfem-cr-dofe}, the numerical corrector~$\VKOS{0}{1}$ vanishes, because $s^\varepsilon_K(1,w)=0$ for all~$w$ in the sampling test space.
+This is no longer the case e.g.~for an MsFEM for advection-diffusion problems in which the sampling problem uses the skew-symmetrized bilinear form defined in~\eqref{eq:ex-skew-symmetric}.
+In this case, the numerical corrector~$\VKOS{0}{1}$ does not vanish.
+In the corresponding effective numerical scheme that we will derive in~\eqref{eq:gen-MsFEM-eff-form-Gal}, this leads to a term of order~0 even if such a term is not present in the advection-diffusion equation itself. \end{remark}

 When $S_k=K$ (i.e., in the absence of oversampling), the \DOF~operator allows us to prescribe certain continuity properties on the faces of the mesh elements~$K$.
 More precisely, when the MsFEM-lin with \DOF~operator~$\Gamma^L$ is employed, the numerical correctors~$\VKOS{\alpha}{1}$ vanish at the vertices of the mesh, and, with the correct choice of sampling space (see Example~\ref{ex:msfem-lin-dofe}), they vanish on all faces of~$K$ and are thus continuous on~$\Omega$.
-When the MsFEM-lin with \DOF~operator~$\Gamma^{CR}$ is considered, we obtain weak continuity of the numerical correctors over all faces of the mesh.
-The definition of the multiscale basis functions that we give below (see Def.~\ref{def:msbasis-OS}, in the vein of the expansion~\eqref{eq:diffusion-MsFEM-Vxy-grad}) shows that this means that the continuity properties of the $\Pone$ basis functions of the underlying $\Pone$ space are not perturbed when building the multiscale basis functions.
+When the MsFEM-CR with \DOF~operator~$\Gamma^{CR}$ is considered, we obtain weak continuity of the numerical correctors over all faces of the mesh.
+The definition of the multiscale basis functions that we give below (see Def.~\ref{def:msbasis-OS}, in the vein of the expansion~\eqref{eq:diffusion-MsFEM-Vxy-grad}) shows that the continuity properties of the $\Pone$ basis functions of the underlying $\Pone$ space are not perturbed when building the multiscale basis functions.

 In the general case, when the oversampling patch~$S_K$ is larger than~$K$, we cannot preserve any of these continuity properties if we use \DOF-extended local problems for our local computations, since the values on~$\partial K$ are not controlled by the degrees of freedom~$\Gamma(S_K,\cdot)$ on~$\partial S_K$.
-Therefore, we introduce another variant of the local problems and the \DOF-extended numerical correctors in the next section.
+Therefore, we introduce another variant of the local problems to define \DOF-continuous numerical correctors in the next section.